graphhopper/graphhopper/docs/core/heading.md

 You can follow this example in 2 ways:

-1. The Graphhopper Examples module ([HeadingExample.java](../../example/src/main/java/com/graphhopper/example/HeadingExample.java))
+1. The Graphhopper example module ([HeadingExample.java](../../example/src/main/java/com/graphhopper/example/HeadingExample.java))
 2. With requests to a self hostet server (the urls used in the following)

 You can self-host a graphhopper web server as described [here](https://github.com/graphhopper/graphhopper#installation).
 In [config-example.yml](../../config-example.yml) speed mode is enabled: